 |Client questionnaire (CQ)||5%|

 |Social media development||5%|

 The allocations listed above are for a typical, somewhat simple, suppression campaign for a company with the notability to earn a Wikipedia page.
-But if the project called for development and promotion in a language other than English, or included review and rating management, negotiation for the removal of online content,, heavy SEO, or other specific activities the allocation would be different than the sample above.
+But if the project calls for development and promotion in a language other than English, or includes review and rating management, negotiation for the removal of online content, heavy SEO, or other specific activities, the allocation would be different than the sample above.